Rover CityRover: Criticism

 MG Rover was reported to be paying Tata £3,000 for each car and, with each model featuring a Rover corporate nose and revised suspension settings, the buying public was not impressed by the £6,495 starting price.

 In May 2004, Rover refused to lend a CityRover to motoring show Top Gear to test it.
 In order to answer the question of "just how bad could it be?"
 James May went undercover and test drove one at a dealer while carrying a hidden camera.
 May went on to say, "that is the worst car I have driven on this programme".

-Sales were well short of MG Rover's targets, so the CityRover was given an upgrade for the model year of 2005, with more standard equipment.
+Sales were well short of MG Rover's targets, so the CityRover was given an upgrade for the 2005 model year, with more standard equipment.
 In December 2004, prices were reduced by £900, confirming that the car's previous prices had not been competitive.

 According to car reviewer Parker's, the CityRover was the worst rated Rover car from MG Rover, with a rating of two out of five.
 In October 2013, Top Gear Magazine placed the CityRover as number two behind the Perodua Kelisa on its list of "The thirteen worst cars of the last twenty years."